galaxyproject/galaxy-hub/src/galaxy-updates/2017-04/index.md

 ## New GCC2017 Sponsors

-We are pleased to welcome [ELIXIR](http://www.elixir-europe.org/) and GigaScience as returning GCC sponors.
+We are pleased to welcome [ELIXIR](http://www.elixir-europe.org/) and GigaScience as returning GCC sponsors.

 <div class='right'>
 <a href='http://www.elixir-europe.org/'><img src="/src/images/logos/ElixirNoTextLogo.png" alt="Elixer" height="120" /></a>